William Frederick Windham: Early life and education

 William Windham was born at Erpingham, Norfolk, on 9 August 1840, the son of William Howe Windham and Lady Sophia Windham, née Hervey, daughter of Frederick Hervey, 1st Marquess of Bristol.
 The Hervey family had a reputation for eccentricity.
 Around 1850, he was the subject of a portrait which is located at Felbrigg Hall.
 His father died in 1854, appointing his mother and his uncle General Charles Ash Windham as his guardians, but his uncle was often away on duty and his mother remarried to a much younger man and abandoned Felbrigg to live with him.

 Windham was educated at private schools from the age of eight, from one of which he was ejected for foul language, before entering Eton College in 1853.
 He left in 1856 and spent periods at establishments intended to provide training to enter the law (1857) or the army (1858–59), but did not enter either profession.

 Adulthood

 At the age of 21, on 9 August 1861, Windham inherited Felbrigg Hall and annual rents from the estate of £3,100 before the deduction of an annual £1,500 annuity to his mother and the costs of the estate's upkeep.
-This income would have increased in 1869 when he would have become entitled to the rents from the Hanworth estates.
+This income would have increased in 1869 when he would have become entitled to the rents from the Hanworth estate, also in Norfolk.

 On 30 August 1861, he married Anne (or Ann) Agnes Willoughby, also known as Rogers, in London.
 He settled £800 per annum on her, to be increased to £1,500 in 1869.